-Students will be assigned a school email account that they are required to utilize for all school-related electronic communications, including those to staff members and individuals and/or organizations outside the District with whom they are communicating for school-related projects and assignments.
-Further, as directed and authorized by their teachers, they shall use their school-assigned email account when signing-up/registering for access to vari-ous online educational services, including mobile applications/apps that will be utilized by the student for educational purposes.
+Students will be assigned a District-provided school email account that they are required to utilize for all school-related electronic communications, including those to staff members, peers, individuals, and/or organizations outside the District with whom they are communicating for school-related projects and assignments.
+Further, as directed and authorized by their teachers, they shall use their school-assigned e-mail account when signing-up/registering for access to various online educational services/apps.

-Students are responsible for good behavior when using District Technology Resources - i.e., behavior comparable to that expected of student when they are in classrooms, school hallways, and other school premises and school sponsored events.
-Communications on the Internet are often public in nature.
-General school rules for behavior and communication apply.
-The Board does not approve any use of its Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.
+Students are responsible for good behavior when using District Information & Technology Resources - i.e., behavior comparable to that expected of students when they are in physical classrooms and school buildings and at school-sponsored events.
+Because communications on the Internet are often public in nature, general school rules for behavior and communication apply.
+The Board does not approve any use of its Information & Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.

-Students may only use District Technology Resources to access or use social media if it is done for educational purposes in accordance with their teacher's approved plan for such use. but shall be permitted to access social media for educational use in accordance with their teacher's approved plan for such use.
+Students may only use District Information & Technology Resources to access or use social media if it is done for educational purposes in accordance with their teacher's approved plan for such use. but shall be permitted to access social media for educational use in accordance with their teacher's approved plan for such use.